 “Everything about Blavatsky seemed to defy earthly logic: She was an enormously fat woman who was said to have wandered alone and undetected for seven years in the mountains of Tibet.
 She was also thought to have survived shipwrecks, gunshot wounds, and sword fights.
 Even less persuasively, she claimed to be in psychic contact with members of the “Great White Brotherhood” of ascended masters—a collection of immortals responsible for the evolution and maintenance of the entire cosmos.

-- There is no leader from the planet Venus.
-You are a liar.
+XENU-ESQUE: There is no leader from the planet Venus.
+You are a liar, Sam Harris.
 Shambala is a mythical kingdom in Hindu and Buddhist tradition.
-What is the point?
+Sam Harris persists with this “Lord of the World” from Venus.
+H.P.
+Blavatsky never mentions such an idea.
+This is Pseudo-Theosophy.

 Take a look at this forum in 2010 on Prison Planet.